Measurement of the absolute efficiency of the X-ARAPUCA photon detector for the DUNE Far Detector 1

 LAr produces abundant VUV scintillation light, emitting 51000 photons/MeV when excited by minimum ionizing particles in the absence of a drift field~\cite{Doke_2002,Heindl_2010}.
 The particle's energy losses populate singlet and triplet states of Ar dimers~(Ar$_{2}^{\ast}$), that de--excite with characteristic times of 6~ns and about 1.6~$\mu$s respectively, emitting 127 nm photons.
 The high light yield and its efficient detection will enhance DUNE detector capabilities.
 To fulfill the supernovae neutrino program and for efficiently tagging nucleon decays, DUNE requires an average light yield of $>$20~photo--electrons~(PE)/MeV with a minimum $>$0.5~PE/MeV, which corresponds to a collection efficiency of 1.3\% and 2.6\%, respectively~\cite{TDR3_2002.03008}.

 The Photon Detector System of FD1 consists of light collector modules placed in the inactive space between the innermost wire planes of the anode planes.

 These large--area light collectors convert incident scintillation photons into photons in the visible range that end up in photo--sensors.
 After investigating many light collector modules, DUNE has successfully reached a design for a light trap that can be deployed as either single--face or dual--face readout, the so--called X--ARAPUCA.
-In order to validate the DUNE technology, prototypes are being designed, built and tested at CERN, the so--called ProtoDUNEs.
+In order to validate the DUNE technology, prototypes are being designed, built and tested at CERN, the ProtoDUNEs, LArTPC prototypes of 0.77kt total mass.
 ProtoDUNE--HD will test the final design of FD1 components at scale 1:1 in 2024.
 In particular, the X--ARAPUCAs will be tested for the first time there.